aws/aws-toolkit-vscode/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the Toolkit
+about: Suggest an idea for the AWS Toolkit
 labels: feature-request
 ---